thejsway/thejsway/manuscript/chapter25.md

 });
 ```

-You can launch your server with commands `node index.js` or `npm start`, then type its root URL (<http://localhost:3000> if your server runs on your local machine) in a browser.
+You can launch your server with either `node index.js` or `npm start`, then type its root URL (<http://localhost:3000> if your server runs on your local machine) in a browser.
 You should see the string `"Hello from Express!"` appear.

 ![Execution result](images/chapter25-01.png)